What do I do if I need legal assistance?

 Yes, Pro Bono Partnership can assist new groups with incorporation and obtaining tax-exempt status.
-Pro Bono Partnership does charge a fee for this service – $500.
+As explained below, Pro Bono Partnership charges a non-refundable administrative fee of $695.
 The organization should also be prepared to pay filing fees at the state and federal level.
 Please visit our Request Legal Assistance page if you would like assistance with formation.

 What happens after my screening meeting?

 Once you are accepted as a client and your legal matter(s) have been identified in your screening meeting, the following steps will be taken:

 - Your requested legal matter(s) will be written up as Volunteer Opportunities for attorneys, which are sent to volunteers monthly by email and listed on our website.